 Field Collections

 One of the goals of a successful data management plan is to minimize errors in data collected.
 Often, the first step in the data collection process is transcribing an observation in the field to paper or electronic data sheets for analyses back in the lab.
 This simple effort of recording the data in the field is the first opportunity to introduce errors in the data collection process.
 These errors can come from a variety of sources such as the wrong date or site name on a sheet or the person recording the data may be unfamiliar with terminology or protocols.
-To minimize these types of mistakes it is best to follow proven practices for data management such as those adopted by USGS recommend development of a standard set of data guidelines before field collections begin (Figure 3).
+To minimize these types of mistakes it is best to follow proven practices for data management such as those adopted by USGS who

+recommend development of a standard set of data guidelines before field collections begin (Figure 3).

 Figure 3- USGS Science Data Lifecycle Model (https://pubs.usgs.gov/of/2013/1265/pdf/of2013-1265.pdf).

-The guidelines define how basic data are recorded such as date and time formats, site naming conventions, and units of measure for specific observations.
+These types of data guidelines define how basic data are recorded such as date and time formats, site naming conventions, and units of measure for specific observations.
 This type of predetermined information is a key first step in reducing the risk of this type of data error in the field.
 As an example, simple differences in how dates are recorded by different people such as YYMMDD or MMDDYY formats can create confusion as to when a sample was physically collected.
 Errors in site names can place the data observations in the wrong location spatially.
 To minimize this risk, whenever possible data sheets can be pre-populated with as much information as possible before going into the field.

 Human collected data